Vitals Today

 Final considerations on the use of mucolytics

 Flumil and other acetylcysteine-based mucolytics are effective tools for relieving bronchial obstruction.
-However, their use should always be supervised by a physician. healthcare professionals.
+However, their use should always be supervised by healthcare professionals.

 The correct indication, dosage, and duration of treatment are key to avoiding complications.
 Furthermore, its effectiveness is greater when combined with other measures such as respiratory physiotherapy or the management of underlying conditions.